viktorvsk/saltivka/docs/ROADMAP.md

 - [ ] Spam protection

 ## Great Accessibility

 - [ ] HTTP API to execute Nostr events
 - [ ] GraphQL to execute Nostr events

 Next set of tasks is more technical and non-functional

 ## Performance

+- [ ] Use LUA scripting for heavy redis computations

 ## Optimized Storage

   * `kind` could probably be a 2 byte integer given that unlikely there will be more than 65k different event kinds in the nearest future
   * `created_at` could be a 4 byte integer